The Bankrate promise

-Installment loans — loans that allow you to borrow money and pay it back in equal monthly payments with a fixed interest rate — are a handy personal finance tool if you’re looking to pay off sizable debt in small, manageable chunks.
+Installment loans — loans that allow you to borrow money and pay it back in equal monthly payments with a fixed interest rate — are a handy personal finance tool if you’re looking to pay off sizable debts in small, manageable chunks.

 What is an installment loan?

 Installment loans allow individuals to borrow a predetermined amount of money, disbursed in a lump sum, that can be repaid over time.
-Typically, these loans come with a fixed interest rate and require regular monthly payments.
+Typically, these loans come with a fixed interest rate — although some lenders charge variable rates — and require regular monthly payments.

 Types of installment loans